claytonbrown/replatform-ml-pipeline-sagemaker-workshop/Lab0-cloud9-docker-pipeline/README.md

 - If you have completed the above steps - Congratulations !! you have completed the first section of this workshop.
 The fun begins now :)

+Stay in Cloud9 if you want to do the Optional Local testing and move to directory - Lab1-Cloud9-Local-testing/

+Open the README.md file in Lab1-Cloud9-Local-testing/ to follow the next steps.

+If you do not want to do local testing step then you can move to Sagemaker Studio and open the README.md in Lab2-Unit-testing/ in Sagemaker studio